Xilinx/meta-xilinx/meta-xilinx-standalone-experimental/README.md

 **Note:** to use this layer you must REMOVE meta-xilinx-tools from your project.  meta-xilinx-tools is not compatible with this experimental approach.
-You may also have to remove other layers that depend on meta-xilinx-tools, such as meta-som.
+You may also have to remove other layers that depend on meta-xilinx-tools, such as meta-kria.

 To use the experimental version of the embedded software (firmware) as well as system configuration, you must build the 'meta-xilinx-setup'